How Much Control Do We Really Have Over Our Triggers?

 The impact of stress on flares

 Stress is one of those I also hear a lot, but we often feel stressed because of factors that are out of our control.
 How do you control stress?!
 I feel stressed just thinking about it!

 Seriously though, it's complicated!
 I am a pretty "stress" person.
 I have tried no end of mindfulness and meditation apps, coping strategies and self-help...
 I just ended up stressing about the fact that I didn’t seem to have any control!

 Would an ability to deal with stress better have prevented a flare coming?
 Does that make my flares my fault?
 Personally, I am inclined to go with no.

 Triggers and flares are hard to control

-There is so much we still don’t know about inflammatory bowel disease, but so many genetic markers have been identified which appear to play a role in someone having IBD, and having those is certainly not my fault 😅
+There is so much we still don’t know about inflammatory bowel disease, but so many genetic markers have been identified that appear to play a role in someone having IBD, and having those is certainly not my fault?

 I am all about looking after myself as well as I can, but that has to be within my own limits.
 I try to exercise on a daily basis and I eat as healthy as is possible for me.

 I try to balance my work and spare time so I don't tire myself out too much.
 I have made a conscious effort to listen to my body and my mind and to recognize what it needs for years, but I still just went from one flare to the next and spent very little time in remission.